americanexpress/one-app-cli/CONTRIBUTING.md

 ### Describe the suggested enhancement

 A clear and concise description of the enhancement to be added include a step-by-step guide if applicable.
-Add any other context or screenshots or animated GIFs about the feature request
+Add any other context or screenshots or animated GIFs about the feature request.

 ### Describe alternatives you've considered